Why Trade? - the Question You need to Ask before you Start

 - It is a way to learn more about myself.

 - My wife is Turkish and I am Dutch.
 We have lived in Turkey and now we live in The Netherlands.
-If we would decide to move back to Turkey one day, this would be problematic as I would first have to find a job over there.
+If we would decide to move back to Turkey one day, this would be problematic as I would first have to find a job/way to make a living over there.
 If I would make enough money trading than this would be less of an issue, as I can trade from Istanbul the same as I can from Amsterdam.

 - We would like to be able to visit friends and family in Istanbul more frequently, but flying over there is costly.
 If I could make substantial residual income trading next to my day job I could afford some extra flights.

-- I am pretty pessimistic about the retirement plans that come with the system here in the Netherlands and the job I have.
+- I am pretty pessimistic about the retirement plans that come with the system here in the Netherlands.
 I am convinced I need to build up some sort of nest egg for my retirement, but this is not possible from my current income, so I need residual income to be able to invest.

 - My job income is barely keeping up with my growing expenses.
 My family and I are not big spenders.
 We don't have a boat or a fancy big car, but as my kids are growing older all kinds of expenses start adding up.
 Promotion usually means more stress and more time away from my family for only a little bit more pay.
 With trading, however, the income potential is only limited to my skill as a trader.

-- About two years ago my wife and I decided we needed to move.
-We ended up moving into a house that made us really unhappy, so we moved again.
-And this wasn't about not liking the kitchen or the bathroom, but about more serious issues like not feeling safe and at peace in your own home.
-I will spare you the details.
-We managed to arrange the finances, but ended up with and even higher mortgage than we had before.
-A mortgage, that I can never fully pay off by working a day job.
-This episode in my life made me realize how limited my financial abilities are in order to provide basic security to my self and my family.
+- About two years ago I experienced an episode in my life that made me realize how limited my financial abilities are in order to provide basic security to my self and my family.
 Trading will allow me to build up additional financial resources that I can use to better provide this security in the future.
 Now, that is a real motivator, I can tell you that.

 - I am trained as an engineer and taught myself to program.
 So I am trained in statistical thinking and problem-solving.
 It is something I am good at.
 And trading offers me the perfect matching challenge.